-Nursery News: Our nursery, Carolyn’s Shade Gardens, is currently closed.
+Nursery News: The 2015 Miniature Hosta Catalogue is on line here, and we are taking orders for both mail order and pick up at the nursery.
+Our third open house sale, featuring hostas, ferns, and hardy geraniums, is Saturday, May 16, from 10 am to 3 pm.
+We are also open 24/7 by appointment.
 If you would like to receive emails notifying you of catalogues, events, and sales, please sign up for our customer email list by sending your full name and phone number to email@example.com.
-If you are only interested in snowdrops, please let us know and we will put you on the snowdrop list.
+If you are interested in snowdrops or miniature hostas, please let us know and we will put you on our special list.

-Carolyn’s Shade Gardens is a local retail nursery in Bryn Mawr, Pennsylvania, U.S., zone 7a.
+Carolyn’s Shade Gardens is a local retail nursery in Bryn Mawr, Pennsylvania, U.S., zone 6b/7a.
 The only plants that we mail order are snowdrops and miniature hostas and only within the US.

 If you are within visiting distance and would like to receive catalogues and information about customer events, please send your full name and phone number to email@example.com.
 Subscribing to my blog does not sign you up to receive this information.

 Facebook: Carolyn’s Shade Gardens has a Facebook Page where I post single photos, garden tips, and other information that doesn’t fit into a blog post.
 You can look at my Facebook page here or click the Like button on my right sidebar here.